vile/discord-attendance-bot/README.md

 #### Invite the bot

 The bot requires no intents or specific permissions when inviting it.
-If the voice channel(s) you intend to use with the bot require a specific role or are otherwise private in some way, you need to grant an explicit `View Channel` permission to the bot for that voice channel.
+If the voice channel(s) you intend to use with the bot require a specific role or are otherwise restricted in some way, you need to grant an explicit `View Channel` permission to the bot for that voice channel.
 Otherwise, the bot is able to view all voice channels the `@everyone` role can view.
 To generate a bot invite link, go to your bot's application page in the [Discord Dev Portal](https://discord.com/developers/applications), then navigate to `OAuth2` -> `URL Generator`.
 Select the `Bot` scope; no bot permissions are required.

 <details>
 <summary>Invite Link Example</summary>